connar/connar.github.io/content/posts/peb.md

 After our previous read of the LDR struct, we now try and read its InLoadOrderModuleList's subfields, the Flink and Blink.
 Why?
 Well, as we descriped earlier on, the ```InLoadOrderModuleList``` contains a list of modules that our executable loads on runtime.
 This is a double linked list and we can move to the next or previous module (DLL) by using the Flink (Forward) and Blink (Backward) subfields.
 So this is the reason we read these fields in these lines.
 More specifically, we:
 - Use the arrow pointing method, which is more easy to use.
 - For the Blink field, we use the '&' address symbol for the reason described in the LummaStealer analysis section.
 As a small reminder, the pListEntry points to the first module in the InLoadOrderModuleList while the pListHead (that uses the '&' address symbol) points to the head of the list which does not contain any DLL's.
 It is simply the start of the list as shown in previous pictures.
+If we were to dereference this address (with a '*') then the pListHead would actually use the Flink (which at this point just has its address) and would point to the first DLL loaded in the list - which is exactly what the pListEntry points at.
+So we just keep its address for the loop comparison instead of the actual DLL it points at.

 Another reason we need to read the ListEntry and the ListHead is for the following loop, in order to know when we will eventually do a circle and land again on the ListHead.